 “It’s… yeah,” a guy, presumably Dai, responds.
 “The walls are weird.”

 There’s the sound of steps above, and then people start moving again.
-Blue hurries up, practically standing on tiptoe to try and see past the rangers (he’s only grown about two inches since they left Pallet Town and cannot wait to hit his growth spurt), until finally the two directly in front of him reach the top, pause for their own moment of shock, then step forward enough that he can see…
+Blue hurries up, practically standing on tiptoe to try and see past the rangers (he’s grown about two inches since they left Pallet Town and cannot wait to get even taller), until finally the two directly in front of him reach the top, pause for their own moment of shock, then step forward enough that he can see…

 The walls are weird.